yuyq96/ChatBot/README.md

   - Based on [ItChatmp](https://github.com/littlecodersh/ItChatmp).

-  - Get your token, appID, appSecret from the Wechat Mass Platform [website](https://mp.weixin.qq.com/) and set it in the `ChatBot.cfg`.
+  - Get your token, appID, appSecret from the Wechat Mass Platform [website](https://mp.weixin.qq.com/) and set them in the `ChatBot.cfg`  before using this API.

 ## License